 The mixer in MONARK lets us mix the oscillators together add some noise (white and pink) and lets us bring in some feedback to our sound the feedback of which sounds really great and natural and can turn really aggressive at higher values, the feedback comes in two different types one of which comes really close to the technique of plugging in an external signal into the Minimoog’s filter.

-The load control on the mixer is a really fun control which is used to drive the levels of the oscillator’s before they come into the filter giving us a really great sounding overdrive.
+The load control on the mixer is a really fun control that is used to drive the levels of the oscillators before they come into the filter giving us a really great-sounding overdrive.

 The Filter & Envelopes

-The envelopes in MONARK work really well as they do not jump to an initial value on start but continue smoothly from their current state this is essential to keep with the way the envelopes work in its analog counterpart and giving MONARK an added degree of expression.
+The envelopes in MONARK work really well as they do not jump to an initial value at the start but continue smoothly from their current state this is essential to keep with the way the envelopes work in their analog counterpart and giving MONARK an added degree of expression.

 In MONARK there are two sources you can use to modulate your sound oscillator three and the noise oscillator these can be used to create an LFO type of effect but also be used to affect the way the filter is used when pressing a key on your keyboard this can really produce some fat sounding and wobbling effects to your sound.